albizures/vyke-results/README.md

 ## API
 ### IsResult
-Checks if the given value is a result
+Checks if the given value is a result.
 > [!TIP]
 > alias of `r.isResult`

 ### IsOk
-Checks if the result is an _ok_ result
+Checks if the result is a successful result.
 > [!TIP]
 > alias of `r.isOk`

 ### IsErr
-Checks if the result is an _err_ result
+Checks if the result is an error result.
 > [!TIP]
 > alias of `r.isErr`

 ### IsEmpty
-Checks if the result is a _empty_ result
+Checks if the result is an empty result.
 > [!TIP]
 > alias of `r.isEmpty`

 ### IsPending
-Checks if the result is a _pending_ result
+Checks if the result is a pending result.
 > [!TIP]
 > alias of `r.isPending`

+### config
+Configuration options for the result module.

 ### Ok
-Creates a new _ok_ result with the given value
+Creates a new successful result with the given value.
 > [!TIP]
 > alias of `r.ok`
 ```ts